ulicious/hermes/doc/parameters.rst

 Setting and assumptions affecting infrastructure processing
 ===========================================================

-Affects number of access points in pipelines and indicates if heat is available at infrastructure
+Affects preprocessing of ports and pipeline networks, the spacing of pipeline access points, and whether heat is available at infrastructure nodes.

 .. csv-table::
    :header-rows: 1